-- Don't reuse Mac OS X system icons in your interface; it can be confusing to users to see the same icon used to mean slightly different things in multiple locations. - Design toolbar icons at their actual size (32 x 32).
+- Don't use replicas of Apple hardware products in your icons.
+These symbols are copyrighted, and hardware designs change frequently. - Don't reuse Mac OS X system icons in your interface; it can be confusing to users to see the same icon used to mean slightly different things in multiple locations. - Design toolbar icons at their actual size (32 x 32).
 For other icons, concentrate on perfecting your icon's look at 128 x 128 and work down from there.
 It usually works best if you scale down elements independently and then combine them rather than scale the entire icon at once.